mrolak203/RandomWiki/README.md

 ## Limitations

-category must be one word.
+Category must be one word.\
-if a category is specified the language will be English.
+If a category is specified the language will be English.